gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 3. **Tight coupling everywhere** - Classes depending on too many other classes
 4. **Not using dependency injection** - Makes testing and flexibility impossible
 5. **Ignoring the domain model** - Business logic scattered instead of in domain objects

+### 💡 **Simple GRASP Refactoring Steps for Beginners:**

+**Week 1**: Start with Information Expert
+- Look for methods that operate on data they don't have
+- Move methods to the classes that have the data they need
+- Focus on keeping related data and behavior together

+**Week 2**: Apply High Cohesion
+- Identify classes that do multiple unrelated things
+- Extract one responsibility at a time into focused classes
+- Make sure each class has one clear job

+**Week 3**: Reduce Coupling
+- Look for classes that know too much about other classes
+- Add service classes or use dependency injection
+- Practice asking objects to do work instead of reaching into them

+**Week 4**: Clean up Controllers
+- Move business logic out of controllers into service classes
+- Keep controllers thin - they should only coordinate
+- Use form requests for validation and authorization

+**Week 5**: Apply Creator and Pure Fabrication
+- Identify which classes naturally create other objects
+- Extract complex algorithms into service classes
+- Create helper classes for logic that doesn't belong in domain objects

+**Week 6**: Master the advanced patterns
+- Use Polymorphism instead of if/switch statements
+- Add Indirection for flexible designs
+- Protect Variations by identifying what might change

+## How to Spot These Problems in Your Own Code

+### 🚨 **GRASP Violation Warning Signs:**

+**Your controller is getting really long** (50+ lines)
+- Probably violates Controller principle
+- Ask: "Should this logic be in a service class instead?"

+**Classes are reaching into other classes for data**
+- Violates Information Expert
+- Ask: "Which class already has the data needed for this?"

+**You can't explain what a class does in one sentence**
+- Violates High Cohesion
+- Ask: "Is this class trying to do multiple jobs?"

+**Changing one class breaks several others**
+- Violates Low Coupling
+- Ask: "Are my classes too dependent on each other?"

+**You're copy-pasting object creation code**
+- Violates Creator principle
+- Ask: "Which class should naturally create these objects?"